 Out of the Wired Woods research project with HP Labs came a further expansion of The Woods project when a few of the images, at reduced scale and in rollable format were taken to a wearable computing conference in Seattle in 2003.
 Here the relatively new wireless technology developed during the Wired Woods project was demonstrated to useful effect; I didn’t see the installation in Seattle but above is the model I made to show how the layout could be and below is a photo I was sent of what it actually looked like in situ…

 …it was a surprise to see my images in this context after the original design that aimed to recreate a walk through the woods, so I wrote about this process of transformation that my images had gone through for an online project at Watershed in 2004 called Ideasmart in the section called Beyond the Computer screen.
-There is a version of the website still available but it’s hard to navigate (click on ‘Week 4 under IdeasMart at top left, then Wired Woods, and scroll horizontally) and not all of the links work but here is a gallery of screenshots and below is the text about the Seattle display and the effect it had on my thinking about context, archives and the experience of place.
+The website is no longer available but below is a gallery of screenshots followed by the text about the Seattle display and the effect it had on my thinking about context, archives and the experience of place.

 [In 2003] I was invited by colleagues of HP Labs, the Bristol Wearable Computing Group at Bristol University, to prepare an even more edited version of the exhibition that could be packed into tubes to take to a conference on wearable computing in Seattle.
 It was gratifying to know that my images and our soundscapes would be seen and heard by people from all over the world but curious to imagine how visitors would engage with this scaled down woods’ experience.

 “A formal evaluation of the prototype installation reinforced our belief that it is possible to create a convincing and compelling experience with the kind of technology that we can expect to become ubiquitous over the next ten years”.